The philosophy at our schools is to create a sociable, friendly, supportive family environment while eating healthy food at lunch times.

 In KS2, children can bring their own healthy packed lunch or pay to have a hot school dinner, which needs to be booked in advance.
 Our hot school dinners are freshly prepared on site each day by our Catering Team.

 Our menu changes at least every 2nd term to ensure we offer seasonal variations.
 Our menus are child friendly and a typical weekly menu may include a roast dinner, a fish day, homemade pizza and pasta bolognaise.
 A non-meat option is available daily and a dessert.
 All meals are supplemented with salad and bread.
 Water is freely available.
-Meals are priced at £2.30 per day.
+Meals are currently priced at £2.55.

 Universal Infant Free School Meals (UIFSM)